apfuentes/2022_JCA_Pmonodon_PopGen/00_prep_fasta.md

-# Reference genome of the black tiger shrimp (Penaeus monodon)
+# Reference genome of the black tiger shrimp (*Penaeus monodon*)

-The assembly covered 2.39 Gb (92.3% of the estimated genome size) and contains 44 pseudomolecules, see the website of the project [here](https://www.biotec.or.th/pmonodon/index.php)
+The assembly covered 2.39 Gb (92.3% of the estimated genome size) and contains 44 pseudomolecules + numerous unplaced scaffolds.
+More details in the website of the project [here](https://www.biotec.or.th/pmonodon/index.php)

 - Files from NCBI:
 NSTDA_Pmon_1